Cape of Good Hope: European exploration

+Name origin

 In the Early Modern Era, the first European to reach the cape was the Portuguese explorer Bartolomeu Dias on 12 March 1488, who named it the "Cape of Storms" (Cabo das Tormentas).
 It was later renamed by John II of Portugal as "Cape of Good Hope" (Cabo da Boa Esperança) because of the great optimism engendered by the opening of a sea route to India and the East.

+The Dutch's first settlement

 The Khoikhoi people lived in the cape area when the Dutch first settled there in 1652.
 The Khoikhoi had arrived in this area about fifteen hundred years before.
 The Dutch called them Hottentots, a term that has now come to be regarded as pejorative.

-In 1652, the Dutch East India Company's administrator Jan van Riebeeck established a resupply camp for the Dutch East India Company some 50 km north of the cape in Table Bay on 6 April 1652, and this eventually developed into Cape Town.
+In 1652, the Dutch East India Company's administrator Jan van Riebeeck established a resupply camp for the Dutch East India Company some 50 km north of the cape in Table Bay on April 6, and this eventually developed into Cape Town.
 Supplies of fresh food were vital on the long journey around Africa and Cape Town became known as "The Tavern of the Seas".

+The French refugees in the Cape Colony

-On 31 December 1687 a community of Huguenots (French Protestants) arrived at the Cape of Good Hope from the Netherlands.
-They had escaped from France and fled to the Netherlands to flee religious persecution in France.
-One example was Pierre Joubert who came from La Motte-d'Aigues.
-Another example is Jean Roy.
-The Dutch East India Company needed skilled farmers at the Cape of Good Hope and the Dutch Government saw opportunities to settle Huguenots at the Cape and sent them there.
-The Cape Colony gradually grew over the next 150 years or so until it extended hundreds of kilometres towards the north and north-east.
+On 31 December 1687, a community of Huguenots (French Protestants) arrived at the Cape of Good Hope from the Netherlands.
+They had fled from France due to religious persecution and gone to the Netherlands, before making the journey to the Cape Colony.
+Members of this group included Pierre Joubert, who came from La Motte-d'Aigues, as well as Jean Roy.
+The Dutch East India Company needed skilled farmers at the Cape of Good Hope and the Dutch government saw opportunities to settle Huguenots at the Cape.
+The colony gradually grew over the 150 years that followed until it extended hundreds of kilometers to the north and the north-east.

+The European coalitions and Napoleonic wars effect on the Cape Colony

-During the Napoleonic Wars, the Dutch Republic was occupied by the French in 1795.
-Thus the Cape Colony became a French vassal and enemy of the British.
-Therefore, the United Kingdom invaded and occupied the Cape Colony that same year.
-The British relinquished control of the territory in 1803 but returned and reoccupied the Colony on 19 January 1806 following the Battle of Blaauwberg.
-The Dutch ceded the territory to the British in the Anglo-Dutch Treaty of 1814.
-The Cape was then administered as the Cape Colony and it remained a British colony until it was incorporated into the independent Union of South Africa in 1910 (now known as the Republic of South Africa).
+During the French Revolutionary Wars, the Dutch Republic was occupied by the French in 1795.
+The Cape Colony then became a French vassal and enemy of the British, who were at war with France.
+British troops invaded and occupied the Cape Colony that same year.
+The British relinquished control of the territory in 1803, under the peace of Amiens, but reoccupied the Colony on 19 January 1806 following the Battle of Blaauwberg.
+The Dutch formally ceded the territory to the British in the Anglo-Dutch Treaty of 1814.
+It would remain a separate British colony until its incorporation into the Union of South Africa in 1910.

+Routes explorations and commemorations

 The Portuguese government erected two navigational beacons, Dias Cross and da Gama Cross, to commemorate Bartolomeu Dias and Vasco da Gama, who were the first modern European explorers to reach the cape.
 When lined up, these crosses point to Whittle Rock, a large, permanently submerged shipping hazard in False Bay.
 Two other beacons in Simon's Town provide the intersection.